Solar-network/docs/docs/core/installation/variables.md

 ## CORE_API_ESTIMATED_TOTAL_COUNT

 This variable determines if estimated counts should be used.
-This can hinder performance greatly and often yields inaccurate counts.
+This can improve performance greatly but yields inaccurate counts.

 ## CORE_API_PORT